rbudnar/PSR/readme.md

 ### Picking new upper and lower bounds for red detection

-An additional utility (color_picker.py) is provided to allow for picking new upper and lower thresholds for red stain detection.
+An additional, very basic utility (color_picker.py) is provided to allow for picking new upper and lower thresholds for red stain detection.
 The lower and upper bounds are the minimum and maximum pixel values, respectively, to use when creating the mask that filters for red pixels.

 You can run the color picker as follows: